-3.3 Roles and Responsibilities
+3.3.
+Roles and Responsibilities

-There are three parties licensed to participate in the transmission of electricity in Electricity Networks Northern Ireland.
-Northern Ireland (NIE Networks) is responsible for the development and maintenance of the transmission system in accordance with the Transmission Interface Arrangements (TIA), as mandated by Condition 18 of the SONI licence.
-SONI holds the Transmission System Operator licence and is responsible for the operation and planning of the transmission Moyle Interconnector Limited also holds a transmission licence as the system. owner of the interconnector to Scotland.
+There are three parties licensed to participate in the transmission of electricity in Northern Ireland.
+Northern Ireland Electricity Networks (NIE Networks) is responsible for the development and maintenance of the transmission system in accordance with the NIE Networks Licence and the Transmission Interface Arrangements (TIA), as mandated by Condition 18 of the SONI licence.
+SONI holds the Transmission System Operator licence and is responsible for the operation and planning of the transmission system.
+Moyle Interconnector Limited also holds a transmission licence as the owner of the interconnector to Scotland.